AyahSamir/flex-and-yacc-compiler/Readme.md

-#This is a simple C++ compiler using lex and yacc
-# GUI for running it using TkInter
+#This is a simple C++ compiler using lex and yacc plus GUI for running it using TkInter

 ##bugs fixed so far :
 - yylineno bug fixed .